-Rafico Ruiz is a Ph.D. candidate in Communication Studies and the History & Theory of Architecture at McGill University.
-He holds a Bachelor of Arts (with Great Distinction) in English Cultural Studies and Geography from McGill University (2004), and a Master of Arts in French Cultural Studies from Columbia University (2005).
+Rafico Ruiz holds a Ph.D. in Communication Studies and the History & Theory of Architecture from McGill University.
+He completed a Bachelor of Arts (with Great Distinction) in English Cultural Studies and Geography at McGill University (2004), and a Master of Arts in French Cultural Studies at Columbia University (2005).
 He studies the relationships between mediation and social space, particularly in the Arctic and Subarctic; the cultural geographies of natural resource engagements; and the philosophical and political stakes of infrastructural and ecological systems.
-He is the co-editor and co-founder of Seachange, a journal of Art, Communication, and Technology (www.seachangejournal.ca).
+He is the co-editor and co-founder of Seachange, a journal of Art, Communication, and Technology (www.seachangejournal.ca) and reviews editor at Culture Machine (www.culturemachine.net).
 In 2012, he was a visiting fellow in the Department of Media and Communications at Goldsmiths, University of London.
 In 2012-2013, he was the Max Stern McCord Fellow at the McCord Museum and Archives in Montreal.
-In 2013-2014, he will be a Wolfe Fellow in Scientific and Technological Literacy at McGill University.
-His work has been supported by the Social Sciences and Humanities Research Council of Canada, the Institute for the Public Life of Arts and Ideas at McGill University, Media@McGill, the Canadian Centre for Architecture, the Smallwood Foundation of Memorial University, and the Harvard Medical School’s Countway Library of Medicine.
+In 2013-2014, he was a Wolfe Fellow in Scientific and Technological Literacy at McGill University.
+His work is slated to appear in the International Journal of Communication, TOPIA: Canadian Journal of Cultural Studies, and Communication +1, amongst others.
+His research has been supported by the Social Sciences and Humanities Research Council of Canada, the Institute for the Public Life of Arts and Ideas at McGill University, Media@McGill, the Canadian Centre for Architecture, the Smallwood Foundation of Memorial University, and the Harvard Medical School’s Countway Library of Medicine.